laiti/ruuvistack/README.md

 ### Ruuvibridge

 Ruuvibridge is configured with just `ruuvibridge/config.yml`, example config is in `examples/ruuvibridge.config.yml`.
 This setup uses the recommended **MQTT listener** mode.
 As the traffic between Mosquitto, Ruuvibridge and InfluxDB happens between Docker containers, no SSL is required.
-You can also create a template from variables in `.env` via `Makefile` with command `make ruuvibridge-config`
+You can also create a template from variables in `.env` via `Makefile` with command `make config`

 Change the `username` and `password` under `mqtt_listener` to the ones you created in Mosquitto.
 And configure your Ruuvitag BT addressess under `tag_names` and you should be good to go.